camerxnlol/6104-fa25-team-project/design/problem_framing.md

 ## Features

-* **Friends**: Users can add each other as friends, creating a personal network to share and discover music together.
+* **Friends (stretch goal)**: Users can add each other as friends, creating a personal network to share and discover music together.
 This helps people connect through shared songs and builds relationships that cross geographical borders.
 * **Community Recommendation**: Users can contribute their favorite songs from each country and see others’ picks ranked by popularity.
 This collective sharing exposes listeners to authentic cultural favorites and fosters global community.
 Recommendations are displayed via the YouTube API.
 * **System Recommendation**: An AI feature suggests lesser-known or emerging artists from each country, including indigenous musicians.
 This expands users’ exposure to diverse sounds beyond mainstream playlists.
 Recommendations are displayed via the YouTube API.
 We have validated that Gemini is able to produce well-formed, correct YouTube links in response to prompts.
 ```